purpleidea/purpleidea.com/content/blog/2013/10/18/desktop-notifications-for-irssi-in-screen-through-ssh-in-gnome-terminal.md

-title = "Desktop Notifications for Irssi in Screen through SSH in Gnome Terminal" draft = "false" categories = ["technical"] tags = ["bash", "desktop notifications", "fnotify", "freenode", "gluster", "gnome-terminal", "irc", "irssi", "notify-send", "pgo", "planetdevops", "planetfedora", "screen", "ssh"] author = "purpleidea" original_url = "https://ttboj.wordpress.com/2013/10/18/desktop-notifications-for-irssi-in-screen-through-ssh-in-gnome-terminal/"
+title = "Desktop Notifications for Irssi in Screen through SSH in Gnome Terminal" draft = "false" categories = ["technical"] tags = ["bash", "desktop notifications", "fnotify", "gluster", "gnome-terminal", "irc", "irssi", "libera", "notify-send", "pgo", "planetdevops", "planetfedora", "screen", "ssh"] author = "purpleidea" original_url = "https://ttboj.wordpress.com/2013/10/18/desktop-notifications-for-irssi-in-screen-through-ssh-in-gnome-terminal/"
 +++

-I'm usually on <a href="http://freenode.net/">IRC</a>, but I don't often notice incoming pings until after the fact.
+I'm usually on <a href="https://libera.chat/">IRC</a>, but I don't often notice incoming pings until after the fact.
 I had to both write, and modify various scripts to get what I wanted, but now it's all done, and you can benefit from my hacking by following along...

 <span style="text-decoration:underline;">The Setup</span>
 ```